laravel-mix/laravel-mix/docs/installation.md

 Now, from the command line, you may run `npm run dev` to watch your files for changes, and then recompile.

+> Note: You won't find a `webpack.config.js` file in your project root.
+By default, Laravel defers to the config file from this repo.
+However, should you need to configure it, you may copy the file to your project root, and then update your `package.json` NPM scripts accordingly: `cp node_modules/laravel-mix/setup/webpack.config.js ./`.